cilium/cilium/Documentation/gettingstarted/flannel-integration.rst

 If the Flannel bridge has a different name than ``cni0``, you must specify the name by setting ``global.flannel.masterDevice=...``.

-*Optional step:*
-If your cluster has already pods being managed by Flannel, there is also an option available that allows Cilium to start managing those pods without requiring to restart them.
-To enable this functionality you need to set the value ``global.flannel.manageExistingContainers=true``

 Once you have changed the ConfigMap accordingly, you can deploy Cilium.

 .. parsed-literal::